livegnik/2way-design/2WAY High-Level Design.md

 The 2WAY Graph lies at the core of the 2WAY system, serving as a dynamic and interconnected framework for representing and organizing data.

-At its essence, the 2WAY Graph embodies a graph-based data model that leverages nodes and edges to model relationships and interactions between various entities within the system.
+At its essence, the 2WAY Graph embodies a directed graph-based data model that leverages nodes and edges to model relationships and interactions between various entities within the system.
 Nodes represent individual objects such as Attributes, Parents, Ratings, and Access Control Lists (ACLs), while Edges denote the connections and associations between Parent objects and Attributes.

 The 2WAY Graph is distinguished by its decentralized and distributed nature, empowering users to create, share, and collaborate on data in a flexible and scalable manner.
 By embracing a graph-based approach, the system facilitates intuitive navigation, exploration, and discovery of interconnected data, enabling users to traverse relationships and uncover valuable insights within their social or organizational networks.